zzzprojects/docs/learndapper.com/pages/dapper-vs-entity-framework.md

 ---
 title: Dapper vs Entity Framework (EF6 or EF Core)
-description: TODO
+description: Learn the differences between Dapper and Entity Framework (EF6 or EF Core).
+Discover which ORM you should use and why.
 canonical: /dapper-vs-entity-framework
 status: Published
-lastmod: 2023-11-17
+lastmod: 2024-10-17
 ---

 # Dapper vs Entity Framework (EF6 or EF Core)

 This article will help you better understand the difference between Dapper and Entity Framework and how to choose which ORM you should use in your next project.
-For Entity Framework, we will mainly use Entity Framework Core (`EF Core`) as our example, but for most cases, Entity Framework 6 (`EF6`) could have been used for the same comparison as well.
+For Entity Framework, we will mainly use Entity Framework Core ([EF Core](https://www.learnentityframeworkcore.com/)) as our example, but for most cases, Entity Framework 6 (`EF6`) could have been used for the same comparison as well.

 This article will help you to understand: